¥$

-¥$ (pronounced "Ye and Dolla Sign") is an American hip-hop superduo composed of American rapper Kanye West and American singer Ty Dolla Sign.
+¥$ (pronounced "Ye n Dolla") is an American hip-hop superduo composed of rapper Kanye West and singer Ty Dolla Sign.
 With the two maintaining a strong relationship during 2023, West invited Ty Dolla Sign to record songs in Tokyo, Italy, and later Saudi Arabia.
-During this time, the duo began work on their collaborative effort, Vultures 1 (2024), which debuted atop the US Billboard 200 and saw mixed critical response.
+During this time, the duo began work on their first collaborative project, Vultures 1 (2024).

-Vultures 1 spawned the single "Carnival" (with Rich the Kid featuring Playboi Carti), which peaked atop the US Billboard Hot 100.
-After several delays, the duo's second album, Vultures 2 (2024), was released in August of that year.
-It was met with weaker sales—peaking at number two on the Billboard 200—and negative reception from critics, who felt the album was exceedingly unfinished.
+Despite mixed critical response, Vultures 1 debuted atop the US Billboard 200 and spawned the single "Carnival" (with Rich the Kid featuring Playboi Carti), which peaked atop the US Billboard Hot 100.
+After several delays, the duo's second album, Vultures 2 (2024), was released in August of that year; it received weaker sales—peaking at number 2 on the Billboard 200—and negative reception from critics, who felt the project was exceedingly unfinished.

 They won Best Group at the BET Awards 2024.

 History

 Background

 American rapper Kanye West and singer Ty Dolla Sign began collaborating in September 2014 during the production of West's seventh studio album, The Life of Pablo.
 Ty Dolla Sign co-wrote and provided vocals on two of its singles, "Real Friends" and "Fade".

 Ty Dolla Sign also provided uncredited vocals on West's eighth studio album Ye (2018), on the tracks "All Mine", "Wouldn't Leave" and "Violent Crimes".
 That same year, the duo had recorded several songs intended for West's ninth studio album, known at the time as Yandhi, which was delayed indefinitely and ultimately scrapped.
 Ty Dolla Sign contributed to its unreleased tracks "New Body" and "Sky City", the latter of which was later included on Vultures 2.
-The following year, the album was re-announced as Jesus Is King, which, despite excluding the latter two songs from Yandhi, included a guest appearance from Ty Dolla Sign on "Everything We Need".
+The following year, the album was re-announced as Jesus Is King, which, despite excluding the latter two songs from Yandhi, included the guest appearance from Ty Dolla Sign on "The Storm", retitled to "Everything We Need".